 Objectives of the Study:

 This study aims to ascertain the variety of plant species used by the local inhabitants in selected barangays in Mapanas, Northern Samar, Philippines.
-Specifically, it had the following objectives: (1) to identify and collect medicinal plants use by local inhabitants in selected barangays of Mapanas, Northern Samar; and, (2) to document the different parts of the plant use in folk healing and for what specific ailment/disease the plant is use for.
+Specifically, it had the following objectives: (1) to identify medicinal plants use by local inhabitants in selected barangays of Mapanas, Northern Samar; and, (2) to document the different parts of the plants used against the cure of various ailments in folk medicine.

 LITERATURE REVIEW